 On the bright side, the optics are a pleasant surprise.
 Field of view is a respectable 315 feet and the image is clear and bright.
 Dawn and dusk challenge them more than the Carson 3Ds, but overall they’re pretty good.

 8. Bushnell Trophy XLT

-A mid-range Bushnell model, these are specifically designed for hunting and include some very nice features.
+A mid-range Bushnell model, these specifically designed for hunting and include some very nice features.
 The lightweight body has thick waterproof rubber armor with chunky ribs, giving an excellent grip.

 There are thumb grips just in front of the eyepieces for a more secure hold.

-The multi-coated optics are O-ring sealed and nitrogen purged, too, so the XLT is thoroughly proof against water and fog.
+The multi-coated optics are O-ring sealed and nitrogen purged, too, so the XLT is thoroughly proof against water and fogging.
 The fast focus system knob is bugged and heavily ribbed for good grip and there’s an easy diopter adjustment.

 The picture through the XLT is extremely good, with a crystal clear image that stays bright well into dusk and becomes usable again before dawn.
 Any hunter will get good results with these binoculars.
 The Bushnell Trophy is also considered one of the best birding binoculars available in the market today.

 9. Vortex Optics Diamondback 10×42

 Like all Vortex products, these give you an affordable and pretty robust set of binoculars with glass that belongs in a much more expensive pair.
 With all the quality features the Diamondback has to offer, it’s an outstanding value for money.